Sheffield Hallam University

 **How You Learn**

-On this course you’ll learn from enthusiastic academic staff who have a variety of clinical expertise and experience.
-You’ll apply your theoretical study directly to your practice setting, using the knowledge, skills and attributes you’ve gained.
+On this course you’ll learn from academic staff who have a variety of clinical expertise and experience.
+We blend theory and clinical practice experience, giving you the opportunity to practice what you learn in both simulated and real-world settings.

-Nurses are an integral part of a multidisciplinary team.
-So in some modules, you’ll learn and collaborate with students from other health and social care courses.
-This approach will help you to deliver person centred-care – with an understanding of how other professionals contribute to the person's journey through health and social care services.
+Nurses are an integral part of the multidisciplinary team.
+You’ll have the chance to learn and collaborate with students from other health and social care courses, helping you deliver child and young person-centered care and younand family-centred care.

 **Applied learning**